 William D. Lack, M.D.

 Dr. Lack is a specialist in orthopaedic trauma surgery with an interest in joint arthroplasty.
-He is a UW assistant professor of orthopaedic surgery practicing at Northwest Hospital and the VA Puget Sound Healthcare System.
+He is an associate professor of orthopaedic surgery practicing at Northwest Hospital and the VA Puget Sound Healthcare System.

 Dr. Lack earned his bachelor’s degree in biomedical engineering from the University of Iowa and his M.D. from Harvard Medical Schol in Boston, after which he completed his orthopaedic surgery residency at the University of Iowa.